 "An appreciation that central banks are going to be buying fewer bonds next year at a time when many governments will be selling more of them, plus profit taking on the curve-flattening theme that has been a winning trade for large parts of 2017, are playing a part," said Ray Attrill, head of FX strategy at NAB.

-One institution that has been committed to aggressive stimulus is the Bank of Japan, but even it may hint at a re-think after its board meeting later Thursday.
+One institution that has long been committed to aggressive stimulus is the Bank of Japan, and it showed no inclination to re-think the policy at its board meeting on Thursday.

-For now, currency investors are assuming the BOJ will still keep Japanese bond yields super-low for some time to come and have been nudging the yen lower.
+Currency investors are assuming the BOJ will keep Japanese bond yields super-low for a long time to come and have been nudging the yen lower in response.

 The single currency faces a hurdle later in the day when an election in Catalonia is expected to produce no clear majority for either the separatist or unionist parties, leading to weeks of political wrangling.